zhimsel/vim-stay/README.md

 [![Open issues][badge-issues]][issues]
 [![License][badge-license]][license]

+_THIS PLUG-IN IS IN NEED OF A NEW MAINTAINER?
+PLEASE [OPEN AN ISSUE][issues] IF YOU ARE INTERESTED IN TAKING OVER!_

 ## Stay at my cursor, boy!

 *vim-stay* adds automated view session creation and restoration whenever editing a buffer, across Vim sessions and window life cycles.
 It also alleviates Vim's tendency to lose view state when cycling through buffers (via `argdo`, `bufdo` et al.).
 It is smart about which buffers should be persisted and which should not, making the procedure painless and invisible.